-After deducting cash and cash equivalents, the sub-fund may invest up to 10% of its assets in money market instruments and bonds, equities, equity rights and warrants as well as shares, other equity shares and dividend-right certificates acquired through the exercise of conversion rights, subscription rights or options, in addition to warrants remaining after the separate sale of exwarrant bonds and any equities acquired with these warrants.
-The equities acquired by exercise of rights or through subscription must be sold no later than 12 months after they were acquired.
-Furthermore, and as part of this 10% threshold, this sub-fund may only invest up to 5% of its assets in UCITS and/or UCIs that are classed as "non-qualifying offshore UCIs" according to British law.
+As the sub-fund invests in many foreign currencies due to its global orientation, the portfolio or parts thereof may be hedged against the reference currency of the sub-fund in order to reduce the associated foreign currency risks.

 Investors should note that the sub-fund's exposure may also include Chinese A shares traded via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect.
 Chinese A shares are renminbi-denominated A shares of companies domiciled in mainland China; these are traded on Chinese stock exchanges such as the Shanghai Stock Exchange and the Shenzhen Stock Exchange.
-Investors should read, be aware of and take into account the risks associated with investments traded via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect.
+This sub-fund may invest in both developed and emerging markets.
+The risks associated therewith are listed in the section entitled "General risk information".
+In addition to the aforementioned, investors should read, be aware of and take into account the risks associated with investments traded via Shanghai-Hong Kong Stock Connect or Shenzhen-Hong Kong Stock Connect.
 Information on this topic can be found after the section "General risk information".
+For the reasons mentioned, this sub-fund is particularly suitable for risk-conscious investors.